For my valentine I made this old-fashioned shortcake that was inspired by a recipe found at: http://www.tasteofhome.com/recipes/berry-shortcake.

 ½ – 3/4 c very warm milk (I used soy)

-Meanwhile, heat a cast iron griddle or skillet to med high and then lower to med-low heat.
-Bake each side about 1 minute. (this part is tricky.
+Meanwhile, heat a cast iron griddle or skillet to med/med-low heat.
+Bake each side about 1 minute or until the underside is bubbly and has brown freckles. (this part is tricky.
 Heat must be hot but not too hot.
 If they are too long in browning and puffing, heat is too low)

 Lay inside tea towel as they are done.
-After they are cool, wrap in towel, place in plastic bag and refrigerate.
+After they are cool, wrap in towel, place in plastic/paper bag and refrigerate.
 Or enjoy immediately!

 *the salt level will depend on your tastes and the amount of salt in your butter.